thekayshawn/thekayshawn.github.io/src/content/blog/javascript-interview-questions-cheatsheet.md

 I [absolutely botched an interview](./how-to-keep-going-after-a-botched-interview) by answering just 2 out of 10 questions correctly, and my comeback tactic was to ask Claude to find me about 30 more such questions so that I could answer all 40 as a way of both learning from my mistakes as well as hoping not to fail another interview due to lack of technical depth.

+You can find the original list Claude generated (without answers) [here](https://claude.ai/public/artifacts/eb7085eb-c806-42ab-8be3-a25ca2c68e97).
+Referencing it here since I won't be answering every single thing down in this post, especially the things I find super basic or commonly known.

 Without further ado (I hope that's the right word), fire away!

 ## 1. What does `bind` do?